 By January 1, 2018, about 18 states will raise their minimum wage.
 This is good news for many low-income families who struggle to make ends meet.
 Many families across the nation complain that they can’t save money.
 Between paying bills, doctor visits, and other responsibilities, it is difficult to stay afloat when your finances are drowning.
 By 2022, California, New York, and many other cities will increase their minimum wage to $15.

-A lot of academic research proves that raising the income will not result in job losses.
+A lot of academic research proves that raising income will not result in job losses.
 Raising the minimum only affects workers in some specific jobs and positions.
 According to some recent analysis, the majority of the states raising the minimum wage actually saw an increase in job availability.
 So if unemployment rates decline why not increase the minimum rate?

 Since young people make over 50% of minimum wage workers, they are probably going to be affected by the new changes.
 In other words, teenage employment may be lower.

 Countless workers throughout California rely on a decent wage to get by.
 If you have not been paid your wages, you can discuss your legal options with an attorney and recover lost income.
-For a free consultation, contact us today and schedule an initial case evaluation with a Sherman Oaks wage and hour attorney.
+For a free consultation, contact us today and schedule an initial case evaluation with a Sherman Oaks wage and hour lawyer.